August 26, 2022

 Meeting the extraordinary design challenges posed by electrification demands extraordinary solutions.
 Electric mobility leaders are benefiting from Ansys simulation solutions in electrified powertrain system simulation, battery management systems, electromagnetic interference/compatibility (EMI/EMC), and electric motors to accelerate and innovate the design process, including but not limited to:

 These products are all part of our broader portfolio for automotive electrification.

 Visit our Automotive Webinar Series page to sign up for on-demand presentations on how Ansys engineering simulation solutions can advance your EV development

-Stay tuned for our next blog, where we will discuss challenges in autonomous vehicle (AV) technology and highlight a few Ansys products that help our customers meet these challenges.
+View the next blog in the series, where we discuss challenges in autonomous vehicle (AV) technology and highlight a few Ansys products that help our customers meet these challenges.

 Siamo qui per rispondere alle tue domande e non vediamo l'ora di parlare con te.
 Un membro del nostro team di vendita Ansys ti contatterà a breve.